nhsconnect/gpconnect/pages/foundations/foundations_use_case_get_the_fhir_conformance_profile.md

 Consumer systems:

-- SHOULD, at run-time, request the conformance statement from the FHIR server endpoint in order to ascertain details of the implementation of GPConnect capabilities delivered by the FHIR server.
+- **SHOULD**, at run-time, request the conformance statement from the FHIR server endpoint in order to ascertain details of the implementation of GPConnect capabilities delivered by the FHIR server
-- SHOULD cache conformance statement information retrieved from an endpoint at run-time on a per-session basis.
+- **SHOULD** cache conformance statement information retrieved from an endpoint at run-time on a per-session basis

 ### C# client request to get the conformance statement ###